laravel/docs/homestead.md

         - disabled:
             - "mysql"

-This configuration would ensure `postgresql@12-main` service would be enabled and `mysql` would be disabled from starting at boot.
-The specified services will also be started or stopped based on their location in `enabled` and `disabled` sections.
+The specified services will be started or stopped based on their order in the `enabled` and `disabled` directives.

 <a name="hostname-resolution"></a>
 #### Hostname Resolution